dribnet/purvs/README.md

 #### To Do:
 + Current vision is a floating island in the Super Game Boy style I am fond of
-+ Further refinement of water effect
++ Further refinement of water effect.
+Making the shimmer fade in with particles that vanish at full white would probably do the trick
 + Start actually implementing the scene
-+ Nail down the colours
++ Nail down the colours + implement palette tiles

 #### Notes:
 + Selective palette swapping could avoid the biggest issues with this.
 I should also look into taking advantage of transparency features